 - 5 Ways Startups Use Social Media for Growth and Success

-Most of your website visitors (and future customers) are going to come to you from search engine traffic.
-So, obviously, you will need to optimize your website in order to avoid any penalties and ensure your brand is getting traffic.
+Most of your website visitors (and future customers) are likely going to come to you from search engine traffic.
+So, obviously, you should optimize your website in order to avoid any penalties and ensure your brand is getting search traffic.

-Now that you’ve got a plan to get people to your website, it’s time to convert them into customers.
-Learn how in the next section.
+Now that you’ve got a plan to get people to your website, you need to convert them into customers in order to see ROI from your growth marketing strategy.

-There are two main places where you want to focus on when it comes to conversion optimization.
+There are two main places you should focus on when it comes to conversion optimization.

-This is where you’re asking people to perform a call to action, things like signing up for an email list, purchasing your product, or opting in for a trial account, for example.
+This is where you’re asking people to take action — like sign up for an email list, purchase your product, or opt in for a trial account.
 There are a number of best practices you can employ to help increase your conversion rate.

-The second place is inside your sales funnel.
+The second most important thing to optimize is your sales funnel.

-As always, we love case studies when it comes to conversion optimization, they help show you what is working right now.
+As always, we love to refer to case studies to learn what has worked (and not worked) for others.
 Here are a few to dive into: